-(2) Qualifications of Social Service Personnel.
-Any social work staff providing direct services to a child or family shall have or be supervised by an employee who has an advanced degree in social work or a related clinical field, and at least five years of experience in providing direct and clinical services to children and families which demonstrates a knowledge and understanding of placement, family reunification and/or
+(3) Qualifications of Social Service Personnel.
+Any staff providing direct services to a child or family shall be a Social Worker and be supervised by a Supervisor as defined by 606 CMR 5.02.

-adoption services and issues, as appropriate to the services provided.

-(3) Responsibility of Social Work Staff.
+(4) Responsibility of Social Work Staff.
 The social worker shall work toward implementing a permanent plan for the child as quickly as possible.
 In addition, the social worker shall maintain contact with the child and his birth family for the purposes of:

-(a) assisting the child and his/her birth family to adjust to placement and separation;
+(a) assisting the child and his/her birth family to:

+1. understand the reasons for placement and the timetable for working on service plan goals; and

+2. adjust to placement and separation;

 (b) developing a visiting plan and encouraging the family's continued interaction with the child, when called for by the service plan;